SydDaps/microfinance_ussd_app/README.md

 On the main menu page, we evaluate the user's input.
 If the user enters **1**, **2**, or **3**, we handle those options accordingly.
 For any other input, we resend the request and prompt the user to enter a valid option.

-- If the user enters **1**, they are redirected to the loan request menu, located in the `loan_request_menu/page_1` file.
+- If the user enters **1**, they are redirected to the loan request menu (Page 1), where the implementation is located in the `loan_request_menu/page_1` file.
-- If the user enters **2**, they are redirected to the loan balance menu, located in the `loan_balance_menu/page_1` file.
+- If the user enters **2**, they are redirected to the loan balance menu (Page 1), where the implementation is located in the `loan_balance_menu/page_1` file.
 - If the user enters **3**, the session is terminated and closed with a `render_and_end` method, displaying a message: "Goodbye."

-This flow ensures a seamless user experience by guiding them through the menu options while maintaining an open session for efficient interaction.
+#### Loan Request Menu Flow

+After selecting **1** on the main menu page, the user is redirected to the loan request menu page.
+On the first page of the loan request menu, we prompt the user to enter the desired loan amount.
+Once the user submits the amount, we first validate it to ensure it is a valid positive number or float.
+If the amount is invalid, we render the same page with an error message header: "Invalid Amount," allowing the user to re-enter a valid amount.

+If the amount is valid, we store it in the session for retrieval on subsequent pages.
+We then proceed to the next page of the loan request menu, where we confirm if the user wants to proceed.
+This implementation is located in the `loan_request_menu/page_2` file.

+- Press **1** for "Yes" to continue with the loan request.
+- Press **2** for "No" to cancel the request.
+- Press **3** to go back and re-enter the amount.

+If the user responds with **1**, a message stating "Your loan is being processed" is displayed, and the session is closed.
+If the user responds with **2**, a message stating "Your loan request has been cancelled" is shown.
+If the user selects **3**, the previous page is rendered again, allowing the user to re-enter the amount.

+#### Loan Balance Menu Flow

+After selecting **2** on the main menu page, the user is redirected to the loan balance menu page.
+Since the amount is mocked to **500** in the request, once the user is redirected to this page, their balance is sent.
+We then await the user's response to check if they press **0** to exit.
+The implementation for this flow is located in the `loan_balance_menu/page_2` file.